agb32/cosmadoc/docs/source/cosma.md

 Welcome to the COSmology MAchine (COSMA)!
 Here, you will find some information about the COSMA5, COSMA7 and COSMA8 HPC facilities.

+COSMA is also known as the Compute Optimised System for Memory-intensive Algorithms.

 COSMA has been in existence since July 2001 and is now in its 8th generation.

 COSMA5 is a Durham system for ICC users and collaborators.